多媒体测试系统

 instantclient-jdbc-macosx-10.1.0.3.zip

 2. Create two symbolic links for the files that have the version appended.
-This is so the Ruby OCI8 driver can find what it’s looking for.
+This step is for Ruby OCI8 driver to find what it’s looking for.

 ln -s libclntsh.dylib.10.1 libclntsh.dylib